-In my personal life I am married with two grown up children and 3 year old granddaughter, Isabella, who is soon to become a big sister.
-Watching Isabella grow and learn and become a confident, curious little girl has awakened my interest in early years and foundation education and the psychology of learning.
-I can’t wait to see what she will do next.
+In my personal life I am married with two grown up children and 2 grandchildren.
+Watching my grandchildren grow and learn and become confident, curious children has awakened my interest in early years and foundation education and the psychology of learning.
+I can’t wait to see what they will do next.

-I am excited about my governor role at OSPA and look forward to supporting the excellent work of Jane and her team.
+I am excited about my governor role at OSPA and look forward to supporting the excellent work of Kate and her team.

-My name is Jonathan Preston and I am currently a teacher in Year 5.
-With a twenty-year career working in local schools (sixteen of which have been based at South Parade), I now look forward to contributing ideas and making decisions on a wider scale than just in the classroom.
+My name is Jonathan Preston and I am currently a teacher in Year 4.
+With a twenty one-year career working in local schools (seventeen of which have been based at OSPA), I now look forward to contributing ideas and making decisions on a wider scale than just in the classroom.